Technigo/project-guess-who/README.md

 To do this I approached the problem by going through all reading material on the different javascript arrays/objects/methods/functions to use and tried to understand.
 We did the team tasks together in a small group and asked the rest of the team for help when we got stuck.
 When I got stuck on the project I looked in StackOverflow to see if any others had the same issue and that helped a lot.
 I also googled a lot and discussed with my other teammates.
+The main issue I had was to make the filtering work properly and that took some time to solve.

 If I had more time I would style the site a bit more.